knath2000/gentedekhorasan/memory-bank/systemPatterns.md

     -   Tab-based navigation for main sections.
 -   **Data Fetching Pattern (Hybrid Model):**
     -   **Arabic Verse Text:** Fetched from Vercel Serverless Functions (which query PostgreSQL) via `src/services/apiClient.ts` and then integrated by `src/services/surahService.ts`.
-    -   **Translations & Surah List (Static):** Fetched as JSON files from Vercel Blob URLs directly by `src/services/surahService.ts`.
+    -   **Translations (Dynamic):** Fetched via API (through `surahService.ts` which uses `apiClient.ts`).
+    -   **Surah List (Dynamic):** Fetched via API (through `quranMetadataService`).
     -   **Audio Files:** URLs constructed by `src/services/audioService.ts` pointing to Vercel Blob.
     -   **Dynamic User Content (Planned):** `@supabase/supabase-js` client.
     -   `async/await` with `useEffect` hook in components for data loading.
 -   **API-Driven Content & Hybrid Retrieval:**
     -   The application employs a hybrid data retrieval strategy.
 Core Quranic text (Arabic) is served dynamically via an API layer (Vercel Serverless Functions backed by PostgreSQL) to allow for more flexible data management and potential future enhancements (e.g., different Qira'at, advanced search).
-    -   Supporting static content like translations and the Surah list are still fetched from Vercel Blob for simplicity and CDN benefits.
+    -   Supporting static content like audio files are still fetched from Vercel Blob for simplicity and CDN benefits.
+Quranic text, Surah list, and translations are now fetched via API.
-    -   The `src/services/surahService.ts` acts as an orchestrator, combining data from these different sources (API for Arabic text, Blob for translations) to form complete `Verse` objects for the UI.
+    -   The `src/services/surahService.ts` acts as an orchestrator, combining data from API sources (Arabic text, Surah list metadata, and translations) to form complete `Verse` objects for the UI.
     -   Error handling for API requests is managed within `src/services/apiClient.ts`, with further handling in `src/services/surahService.ts`.
     -   A cache-first strategy is not yet explicitly implemented but could be a future enhancement for API-fetched data.
 -   **View Composition & Layout:**